Strictly Come Dancing 2020 line-up | Meet Maisie Smith from EastEnders - TheNewsTrace

 Partnered with: Gorka Marquez

-Maisie Smith started her appearing profession on the age of 5, when she appeared as a younger Queen Elizabeth I in historic drama The Different Boleyn Lady.
+Maisie Smith started her performing profession on the age of 5, when she appeared as a younger Queen Elizabeth I in historic drama The Different Boleyn Woman.

 Smith has additionally branched out as a musician, releasing her first album – The place My Coronary heart Is – in 2017.